 Z-Score Normalization and Max-Min Scaling

 Scaling changes our data ranges, but in z-score normalization, individual data features have zero-min and unit variance.
-So, all values will be between 0 to 1.
+So, all values will be between 0 and 1.
 Scaling is especially important because datasets often contain elements in varying units and ranges.
 This is incompatible with many machine learning algorithms that use Euclidean metric measurements.

 Related Reading: What is a Data Warehouse and Why Are They Important?